StokesianPynamics/StokesMFS/README.md

 1. Dynamic simulation of particles.
 For example, animation of a sphere settling under gravity.
 2. Improved speed for multi-particle simulations.
 This has been implemented in MATLAB for [1], and the methodology can be seen in that paper.
 3. Inclusion of rarefaction effects, starting with the G13 equations, possibly moving on to the R13 equations, or even the R26.

+## Acknowledgments
+This work is based on work supported by the Engineering and Physical Sciences Research Council [EP/N016602/1],and and [EP/V01207X/1].

 ## Refernces
 [1].
 Josiah J.P.
 Jordan and Duncan A. Lockerby.
 “The method of fundamental solutions for multi-particle Stokes flows: Application to a ring-like array of spheres”.
 In: _Journal of Computational Physics_ 520 (2025), p.
 113487. https://doi.org/10.1016/j.jcp.2024.113487